Skip to content

 • Critical commentary or broad issues must be approached with sensitivity, professionalism, and tact in a way that is beneficial and positive for the community.

-Your post must be your content, but can be published elsewhere with a right to republish.
+The content of your post must be yours, but it can be published elsewhere with a right to republish.
 All content should have an author and be published Creative Commons with Attribution.

 Promotion

-Your blog will be shared on CDF’s Twitter channel and Linkedin account.
-Please feel free to retweet or share.
+Your blog will be shared on CDF’s social media channels.
+Please feel free to repost or share.

-Please submit a brief summary and the topic of the post to our CDF Blog Submission Form.
-Or you can supply the full blog for review.
-We will respond with a proposed date of publication or if it’s not suitable for the CDF blog, we will provide feedback and direction.
+Please submit your blog post or proposal via this form.
+We will respond with a proposed date of publication.
+If it’s not suitable for the CDF blog, we will provide feedback and direction.

 If you are submitting an article or presentation that already exists, please send it in its entirety with a note on the expressed permission from the owner of the content.